TroyLogue/salesforce-auth-v1/README.md

 The full test result output including screenshots and video is available in BrowserStack's [Automate view](https://www.browserstack.com/automate).
 BrowserStack results configs are set in the `spec_helper` file.

+## Local enviroment variables

+A template `.env.example` file is provided but in order to run against staging create a `.env.staging` file and replace the appropriate tokens with those shared in 1Password.

 # Running Tests Locally

 Run tests from the root path of this project in a Terminal window.